 - The Highline Schools Foundation will not pay scholarship money to schools outside the United States.

-Scholarships to be Awarded in 2021
+Anticipated Scholarships to be Awarded in 2024

-- Alaska Airlines Scholarship – this scholarship, funded by Alaska Airlines, offers four (4) awards of $5,000 to two graduates of any Highline Public Schools’ high school and two graduates from Raisbeck Aviation High School.
+- Alaska Airlines Scholarship – This scholarship, funded by Alaska Airlines, offers four (4) awards of $5,000 to two graduates of any Highline Public Schools’ high school and two graduates from Raisbeck Aviation High School.